Cross Species Functional Alignment

 head(ampad_modules_fc)

-We will use the data in ampad_modules_fc
+We will use the data in ampad_modules_fc to compare with

 log fold change data measured in mouse models.